td0g/PCB_Gcode_Toolkit/README.md

 Many workpiece blanks aren't flat.
 This is especially true of PCB blanks, which require precision cut depths but typically come with huge bends.
 However this also becomes an issue at other times, such as engraving a poorly-planed piece of wood.

 If you are able to probe the surface of the blank workpiece, then you can use this tool to apply the data you collected to a .Gcode file.
-It will change the Z height of the tool to account for the unevenness of the blank.
+It will create a new .Gcode file which constantly adjusts the Z height of the tool to account for the unevenness of the blank.

 For more information, see www.td0g.ca/projects/cnc_mini_mill#autolevel